 EPA concluded that subcategory classification based on the percentage of fuels combusted was appropriate for boilers and process heaters considering variations in emissions and fuel efficiencies.
 For example, a boiler combusting both coal and biomass is considered to be in the biomass subcategory as long as the boiler burns at least 10 percent biomass on an annual heat input basis.
 This is because the emissions are influenced more by the biomass burned than the coal burned at that percentage.
 Essentially, EPA established a hierarchy of fuel subcategories, based on the percentage of fuels combusted on an annual heat input basis.
 The percentages are contained within the subcategory definitions provided in §63.7575 of the Rule and in the previous section of this Guide.
-Table 2-1, Fuel Type Determination Table for Multiple Fueled Units, demonstrates the percentages:
+Table 2-1, Fuel Type Determination Table for Multiple Fueled Units, demonstrates the percentages that define the fuel subcategories:

-Regulated Fuel Classification Hierarchy Fuels Burned on an Annual Heat Input Basis Liquid Biomass Gas 1 Coal Gas 2 Subcategory: Unit Designed to Burn Any Any Any Any Biomass/Bio-based Solid ≥10% Amount Amount Amount Amount Fuel Unit Designed to Burn Any Any Any <10% ≥10% Coal/Solid Fossil Fuel Amount Amount Amount Unit Designed to Burn Any Any Any <10% <10% Liquid Amount Amount Amount Unit Designed to Burn Gas Any Any <10% <10% None 2 Amount Amount Unit Designed to Burn Gas Any None None None None 1 Amount
+Regulated Fuel Classification Hierarchy Fue Fuels Burned on an Annual Heat Input Basis Subcategory: Biomass Coal Liquid Gas 2 Gas 1 Unit Designed to Burn Biomass/Bio-based Solid Fuel ≥10% Any Amount Any Amount Any Amount Any Amount Unit Designed to Burn Coal/Solid Fossil Fuel <10% ≥10% Any Amount Any Amount Any Amount Unit Designed to Burn Liquid <10% <10% Any Amount Any Amount Any Amount Unit Designed to Burn Gas 2 <10% <10% None Any Amount Any Amount Unit Designed to Burn Gas 1 None None None None Any Amount